aslamplr/leptos_oidc/README.md

 required authentication parameters.
 You can use the `AuthParameters` struct to specify the OIDC endpoints, client ID, redirect URIs, and other relevant information.

+Please keep in mind that the `issuer` url needs to be the base url without the `/.well-known/openid-configuration`.

 ```rust
 use leptos::*;